Omnifarious/posixpp/README.md

 IOstreams isn't the best part of C++.
 But, being able to implement it while ignoring C's stdio might make things easier.

-Lastly, it would be really nice to have namespaces that aren't chock full macro definitions (most of which are just using the preprocessor to implement constants).
+Lastly, it would be really nice to have a preprocessor namespace that isn't chock full macro definitions (most of which are just using the preprocessor to implement constants in a throwback to the days before C90).
 And it would be nice to have names and types for various flags passed to various system calls that made it easier to write correct programs.